ikmich/cliyargs/README.md

-**cliyargs** builds on top of the popular [yargs](https://yargs.js.org/) to provide a class-based structure for developing command line applications.
+**cliyargs** builds on top of [yargs](https://yargs.js.org/) to provide a class-based structure for developing command -line applications.

 ## Usage